plinss/acmebot/README.rst

 -----------

 Directories used to store the input and output files of the tool.
+Relative paths will be considered relative to the directory of configuration file.
 All of these need only be present when the desired value is different from the default.

 * ``pid`` specifies the directory to store a process ID file.